ge95net/VIPatch/README.md

 ## Change Parameters

-You can change every parameters in the 'patch/config.py'
+You can change every parameter in the 'patch/config.py'